Dasharo/docs/docs/transparent-validation/sd-wire/usage-validation.md

 Using SDWire there is no need to disconnect SD card from DUT.

-### Scenario using SDWire and RTE
+## Scenario when SDWire and RTE are in use

 1. Insert SD card to the SDWire.
-1. Insert SDWire into the DUT and connect it to the TS with micro-USB-->USB cable.
+2. Insert SDWire into the DUT and connect it to the TS with micro-USB-->USB cable.
-1. Connect [RTE][shop1] power control connectors to the DUT (RTE here is optional, it helps with automated and remote power control of the connected device).
+3. Connect [RTE][shop1] power control connectors to the DUT (RTE here is optional, it helps with automated and remote power control of the connected device).
-1. Check serial no. of SDWire:
+4. Check serial no. of SDWire:
 ```
 sudo  sd-mux-ctrl --list
 ```